 A basic framework for the analysis of these development impacts is proposed in Table 1.
 The following sub-sections elaborate on each of the items addressed in the table.
 The framework provides a relatively complete picture of potential development effects of changes in value chain governance, and it helps to systematically disclose trade-offs between these dimensions.
 This is important to assess the likely impacts of policy interventions and to anticipate unintended side-effects.
 Given the qualitative nature of many changes, however, it is NOT possible to measure impacts exactly.
 It is also impossible to clearly attribute certain dimensions of development, e.g. the degree of social inclusion or the level of public revenues, to specific forms of industrial organisation.
-Only in some cases is it possible to make assumptions in this regard - for example it is quite likely that modular and relational suppliers are in a better position to bargain for higher selling
+Only in some cases is it possible to make assumptions in this regard-for example it is quite likely that modular and relational suppliers are in a better position to bargain for higher selling

-TABLE 1 POTENTIAL DEVELOPMENT EFFECTS OF MAIN CHANGES IN VALUE CHAIN GOVERNANCE
+${\it TABLE~1}\\ {\it POTENTIAL~DEVELOPMENT~EFFECTS~OF~MAIN~CHANGES~IN~VALUE~CHAIN~GOVERNANCE}$

 Dimensions of development Main potential development effects

-Domestic consumer prices and Prices tend to come
+Domestic consumer prices and quality of supply Prices tend to come

-quality of supply down and supply tends
+down and supply tends

 to improve when lead

 firms foster more efficient

 production and encourage concentration.

 Risk of increasing prices

 and low quality where

 lead firms restrict competition

 and appropriate monopoly rents.

-Entry barriers and opportunities for inclusion value chains become more
+Entry barriers and opportunities for inclusion Value chains become more

-fail to most riging
+exclusive as small scale producers

-fail to fileet fishing
+fail to meet rising

+scale and standards requirements.

 Established suppliers may benefit

 from barriers that prevent

-entry of new competitors
+Income generation and distribution entry of new competitors.

-Income generation and distribution Lead firms squeeze margins
+Lead firms squeeze margins

-of their suppliers leading
+of their suppliers, leading

 to lower wages and

 profits.
 Crowding out of

 less efficient suppliers provokes

 job losses.

 For those who manage

-to access global value

-chains or benefit from
+to access global value chains or benefit from

 domestic concentration processes, increasing

-scales may more than

-compensate lower margins.
+scales may more than compensate lower margins.

-Allocation of risks Stable inter-firm relations smoothen
+Allocation of risks Stable inter firm relations smoothen

-[] income flows and
+Allocation of fisks [] income flows and

 reduce investment risks compared

-to arms-length trade.
+to arms length trade.

 Access to new value

 chains and markets diversifies

-fisks.
+risks.

-incompleteness of contracts and
+Incompleteness of contracts and

+information asymmetries give rise

 to opportunistic behaviour.
-Ecologially
+Especially

-relationship investments imply risks
+relationship investments imply risks.

 Risks for lead firms

 arise from supplier failure

 and leakage of core

-canabilities
+capabilities.

 Learning and upgrading Trade links with lead

 firms enable partners to

-access cutting-edge technologies.
+access cutting edge technologies.

 Some lead firms transfer

-know-how that increases supply
+know how that increases supply

 chain efficiency.

 Dependence on lead firms

 may restrict upgrading where

 it challenges the lead

 firm's core competence.

-Table 1 - Continued
+Table 1 Continued

-Dimensions of development Main potential development effects Public revenues Increased turnover may raise government revenues.
+Dimensions of development Main potential development effects

+Public revenues Increased turnover may raise

+government revenues.

 Enhanced competitiveness raises sustainability of tax base.

-Value chain integration may encourage formalisation of small enterprises, thereby broadening the tax base.
-Crowding out of traditional producers and concentration processes may reduce tax base.
-Increased bargaining power of lead firms may lead to tax exemptions and subsidies Long-term competitiveness Consolidated value chains in developing countries are more likely to be sustainable in global competition.
-Take-over of domestic chains by global lead firms may undermine domestic learning processes.
+Value chain integration may

+encourage formalisation of small

+enterprises, thereby broadening the

+tax base.

+Crowding out of traditional

+producers and concentration processes

+may reduce tax base.

+Increased bargaining power of

+lead firms may lead

+to tax exemptions and

+subsidies.

+Long term competitiveness Consolidated value chains in

+developing countries are more

+likely to be sustainable

+in global competition.

+Take over of domestic chains

+by global lead firms

+may undermine domestic learning

+processes.